JelsaTHE 2026 TRAVEL GUIDE

 Duboković Winery

-Be sure to stop for a private tasting in Ivo Duboković’s candlelit cellar.
+While in Jelsa, be sure to stop for a private tasting in Ivo Duboković’s candlelit cellar.
 Ivo is a mad genius and restless experimenter.
-Building on centuries of family wine-making tradition, he makes natural wine – that is wine grown organically and fermented without additives – and he engages with the process as a scientist and artist, using wine as a medium to explore flavours and possibilities, while sampling the results of hundreds of past experiments.
+Building on centuries of family wine-making tradition, he makes wine from organically grown, hand-picked clusters and lets it ferment with wild yeast, without additives – and he engages with the process as a scientist and artist, using wine as a medium to explore flavours and possibilities, while sampling the results of hundreds of past experiments.
 A tasting in his cellar, atmospherically lit by candles, will take you through half a dozen or more micro-batches that this multi-generational vinarija makes by hand.

 Duboković’s wine cellar